 In addition, the Finance Law 2018, as modified by the Finance Law 2020, provided for an increase in the customs duties rates applicable to a list of products originated from Turkey for a period of four years as of 1 January 2018.
 These provisions will be eliminated progressively over a period of three years using equal average annual rates, after the expiry of a period of four years.

-- Example of products which the custom duties will increase to 43%: cements, Paints, Perfumes and toilet waters, Beauty or make-up products, Soaps, Transport and packaging articles, Tableware, Ceramic products, Glasses, Watches…
+- Examples of products for which the custom duties will increase to 43%: Cements, paints, perfumes and toilet waters, beauty or make-up products, soaps, transport and packaging articles, tableware, ceramic products, glasses, watches, etc.

-- Example of products which the custom duties will increase to 50%: Cheeses, honey, vegetables and fruits, coffee, sausages, bakery and pastry products, fermented drinks, ethyl alcohol, clothing and clothing accessories, shoes…
+- Examples of products for which the custom duties will increase to 50%: Cheeses, honey, vegetables and fruits, coffee, sausages, bakery and pastry products, fermented drinks, ethyl alcohol, clothing and clothing accessories, shoes, etc.

-In addition, the finance law 2022 has decreased custom duties on solar panels from 20% to 10% and provided decrease of custom duties on some vehicles with a hybrid thermal and electric engine.
+In addition, the Finance Law 2022 has decreased customs duties on solar panels from 20% to 10% and provided a decrease of customs duties on some vehicles with a hybrid thermal and electric engine.

 There are no provisions for excise taxes in Tunisia.

 A real estate tax (RET) is calculated by the relevant municipalities and is notified annually to the taxpayers at the beginning of the civil year.